societyinforisk/blog/content/blog/siracon-2016.md

 Slug: siracon-2016-03
 Author: SIRA BoD

-We are pleased to announce that SIRACon 2016 will be hosted by [Bank of America](https://www.bankofamerica.com/), in beautiful [Charlotte, North Carolina](http://business.wfu.edu/charlotte/), on October 12-14, 2016 (Wed-Fri).
+We are pleased to announce that SIRACon 2016 will be hosted by [Bank of America](https://www.bankofamerica.com/), in beautiful [Charlotte, North Carolina](http://business.wfu.edu/charlotte/), on October 12-13, 2016 (Wed-Thurs).

 The [CFP is Open](https://siracon2016.busyconf.com/proposals/new)!

-The [ticket booh](https://siracon2016.busyconf.com/bookings/new) will be open soon!
+The [ticket booth](https://siracon2016.busyconf.com/bookings/new) will be open soon!

 # Why should YOU present at SIRAcon?